 We understand that coming to church for the first time can feel quite intimidating.

 Even for a seasoned church-goer, a new church throws up all sorts of questions.
-Well, here we try to answer those questions and above all let you know that you’ll be made welcome at St George’s.
+Well, here we try to answer those questions and above all let you know that you’ll be made welcome at Saint George’s.

 Before the Service